-What does systemic thinking mean? – Principles, attitudes, and methods from practice
+What does systemic thinking mean? – Basics, attitude, and methods from practice

 Was bedeutet systemisches Denken? – Grundlagen, Haltung und Methoden aus der Praxis

 Systemic thinking and systemic work are becoming increasingly important in coaching, consulting, education, and organizational development.
-But what exactly does "systemic" mean—and how can this approach be applied in concrete terms?
-This article provides a clear introduction to the fundamentals of systemic thinking, the approach behind it, and proven methods from practice.
+But what exactly does "systemic" mean – and how can this approach be applied concretely?
+This article provides an understandable introduction to the basics of systemic thinking, the underlying attitude, and proven methods from practice.

-Imagine a living ecosystem—for example, a forest, in which trees, animals, fungi, insects, and microorganisms coexist in a finely tuned balance.
-If one part of this system changes or disappears, it affects the entire habitat.
-This image helps understand what "systemic" means: Everything is interconnected.
+Imagine a living ecosystem – for example, a forest where trees, animals, fungi, insects, and microorganisms coexist in a finely balanced harmony.
+When one part of this system changes or disappears, it affects the entire habitat.
+This image helps to understand what "systemic" means: everything is interconnected.

-Thinking systemically means looking at the bigger picture.
-People and their behavior are not viewed in isolation, but rather viewed within the social contexts in which they operate—be it family, team, organization, or circle of friends.
-Relationship patterns, roles, unspoken rules, and mutual expectations are at work within these systems.
+Thinking systemically means focusing on the big picture.
+People and their behavior are not viewed in isolation but are seen within the social contexts in which they move – whether family, team, organization, or circle of friends.
+In these systems, relationship patterns, roles, unspoken rules, and mutual expectations are at work.

 The attitude behind the systemic approach